cakephp/docs/en/installation.rst

 Production
 ==========

-A production installation is a more flexible way to setup Cake.
+A production installation is a more flexible way to setup CakePHP.
 Using this method allows an entire domain to act as a single CakePHP application.
 This example will help you install Cake anywhere on your filesystem and make it available at